ivanmendez1/ENG235/research_log_2_mendez.md

 I was alot more content with the build.
 I made a rough draft of the instructions, then I created the final composition, where I took pictures and wrote a very brief description with each set of instructions.
 I made it so that itd look like  list and after exchanging instructions with other people in the class, I got back some good feedback.
 I did not lay out all the pieces of the build at the start so I will make sure to include that in the revision.
-Some of the formatting was off, but here is are the [instructions.](https://tinyurl.com/y667ywr2)
+Some of the formatting was off, I'll learn how to fix it, but for now here is the set of [instructions.](https://tinyurl.com/y667ywr2)

 **Audience** |
 I wrote this composition to be understood by anyone over the age of 8, or at least that was the goal.
 It was very important to get feedback